 10. Respect local customs.

 Morocco has many customs and traditions that may be unfamiliar to you.
 Even if you don’t fully understand these customs, it’s important to respect them.
 For example, it is customary to remove your shoes before entering someone’s home or a mosque.
 Greeting people with a handshake or “Salam” (hello) is also very polite.

 While Morocco is a photogenic country, it is critical to obtain permission before photographing people, especially women, and children.
 Taking photos without permission can be considered rude or disrespectful in some cases.

 Morocco has a rich and diverse culture, and you can bring home many unique souvenirs to remember your trip.
 Here are some suggestions:

 - Moroccan rugs and textiles: Morocco is well-known for its exquisite rugs and textiles, which are handcrafted by skilled artisans using traditional techniques.
-Small woven baskets to large carpets are available in a variety of styles and sizes.
+From small woven baskets to large carpets, they are available in a variety of styles and sizes.

 - Leather goods: Morocco is also known for its high-quality leather goods, such as bags, shoes, and jackets.
 Marrakech has many leather shops and tanneries, making it a great place to shop for leather.

 - Spices: Moroccan cuisine is well-known for its use of aromatic spices such as cumin, cinnamon, and saffron.
 These spices can be found in local markets and make excellent gifts for foodies.

 - Pottery: Morocco is home to many talented ceramic artists, and hand-painted plates, bowls, and vases can be found in the markets.
 Fez is particularly well-known for its pottery.

 - Tea sets: Moroccan mint tea is a staple of Moroccan hospitality, and beautiful tea sets and glasses can be found in the markets.
 These are both great souvenirs and practical ways to serve tea at home.